Home

 I didn’t get it…for years.

 I finally got it.
 I tasted real honey, from a real Local Producer, and I realized that the taste that my father had grown up with in Holland was not the “grocery honey in a squeeze bottle”.
-I finally saw the light last year.
+I finally saw the light in late 2010.

 Once I found Farmers Market honey, I wanted to know more.
 I started reading everything I could find on beekeeping and honey production and beeswax candles, and Royal Jelly and wintering colonies.